MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/login-basics-best-practices.md

 - [LoginWithAndroidDeviceID](xref:titleid.playfabapi.com.client.authentication.loginwithandroiddeviceid)
 - [LoginWithCustomID](xref:titleid.playfabapi.com.client.authentication.loginwithcustomid)

-Being anonymous, these methods can uniquely identify a device, but contain no recoverable information about the player.
-If the player loses or breaks their device, the account is lost, and may be very difficult to recover.
-It is not impossible, but in most cases the account will simply be orphaned and irretrievable.
+Since they are anonymous, these methods can uniquely identify a device, but contain no recoverable information about the player.
+If the player loses or breaks their device, the account is lost and may be very difficult to recover.
+In most cases the account is simply orphaned and not retrievable.

 So why use it?
-It's the lowest possible barrier to entry for the player, requiring no interaction.
+Because it's the lowest possible barrier to entry for the player, requiring no interaction.
 It gets the player trying your game with minimal effort, while creating an account they can get back to for continuity (as long as they have that device).

 ### Best practice

 Your game should use an anonymous login for creating a new account and linking new devices to an existing account.
-Some players may abandon a game that asks for an email, or identifiable information.
-However, once the anonymous login is complete, you should provide the option to add *recoverable* login credentials, and provide some explanation regarding the benefits.
+Some players may abandon a game that asks for an e-mail or identifiable information.
+However, once the anonymous login is complete you should provide the option to add *recoverable* login credentials and provide some explanation regarding the benefits.

-In particular, you should *make sure* that paying customers are guided to the recoverable login systems, to prevent loss of their accounts.
-A free account lost forever is a bummer.
-A paid account lost forever is a revenue problem.
+In particular, you should *make sure* that paying customers are guided to the recoverable login systems to prevent loss of their accounts.
+A free account lost forever is a disappointment.
+A paid account lost forever affects revenue.

 ### iOS devices